NREL/PVade/docs/examples/Flag_2D.rst

 .. ----------------
 ..
 ..
 ..
-In order to benchmark the CFD part of PVade we are conductind CFD3 simulation in [include citation here], and comparing the list and drag values.
+In order to benchmark the CFD part of PVade we are conducting a CFD3 simulation in [include citation here], and comparing the lift and drag values.
 ..
 Problem parameters table
 ..
 .. .. container::